 Practical Housewifery (1874)

-I hope you enjoy experimenting with these old fashioned raspberry ice cream recipes from Grandma's collection.
-Take a late summer's drive along country roads and look for wild raspberry canes.
-The wild raspberry flavor goes well in homemade ice cream, and the raspberries make a perfect dessert topping too.
+Why not take a leisurely late summer's drive along country roads and look for wild raspberry canes?
+The wild raspberries make a great ice cream topping too.

 Have fun experimenting with a homemade raspberry ice cream recipe from Grandma's recipe box.